debiki/talkyard/README.md

 Some message codes are checked for by production code Typescript, i.e. *front*end code.
-They shall have a `_` at the beginnign (front) of the error code, and here's how they can be used client side: `if (hasErrorCode(failedRequest, '_EsE403IUAM_'))`. — So, those two `_` tells you that that error code is used both in the real frontend Typescript code, and in end-to-end-tests (hmm there's no such e2e test though, but ought to be).
+They shall have a `_` at the beginnign (front) of the error code, and here's how they can be used server side: `throwForbidden("_TyE403BPWD", "Bad username or password")` and client side: `if (xhr.responseText.indexOf('_TyE403BPWD') ...`. — So, when you're looking at the server side code the `_` tells you that the error code is used in the frontend Typescript code, so you cannot just change it.

 ### Hen and henbirds